 Step Five Post-Launch: Conversion Funnel Analysis

 When designing a specific UX remember that, although optimised user flow is hugely important, the goal of navigation paths is to bring users to complete an in-app conversion.
 Conversions might include arriving at a certain screen, playing a game, or finalising a purchase, and it is your responsibility as the UX designer to take your users smoothly through that conversion funnel.
-If conversion rates are lacking, you can utilize all of the aforementioned tools to track and understand funnel drop-offs.
+If conversion rates are lacking, you can utilise all of the aforementioned tools to track and understand funnel drop-off's.
 For example, session recordings can give you insight into why users are not engaging with certain screens before converting, and why they are stopping their process prematurely.

 Creating a frictionless user experience is not easy.
 It takes time, effort and dedication, but with the right tools at your disposal, you can optimise your app quickly and effectively.
 By using qualitative analytics to learn from the in-app lifetime of your users, you can create the user experience of a lifetime.